Celebs Who Ruined Innocent Lives

 As one of the most influential figures in entertainment history, Phil Spector became famous in the 1960s for creating the Wall of Sound and producing legendary pop music acts such as the Ronettes, the Crystals, the Righteous Brothers, and the Beatles, including John Lennon and George Harrison as individuals.
 His influence, music experts have said, carries well beyond those collaborations.

-Prosecutor Truc Do called Spector "a very dangerous man" who had "a history of playing Russian roulette with women — six women.
+Prosecutor Truc Do called (via CNN) Spector "a very dangerous man" who had "a history of playing Russian roulette with women — six women.
 Lana just happened to be the sixth."
+In reading a statement on behalf of her family, Clarkson's mother said, "All of our plans together are destroyed.
+Now, I can only visit her at the cemetery."

 Brandy Norwood

 In 2006, actress and R&B star Brandy Norwood was involved in a fatal car accident on a Los Angeles freeway.
 After Norwood rear-ended the vehicle in front of her, that vehicle struck another vehicle, sending it across traffic, where it was broadsided.
-"We know the person who started the chain reaction was obviously Brandy Norwood," California Highway Patrolman Leland Tang confirmed via Reuters.
+"We know the person who started the chain reaction was obviously Brandy Norwood," California Highway Patrolman Leland Tang confirmed (via Reuters).
 Norwood came away from the collision unscathed, but 38-year-old mother of two Awatef Aboudihaj was fatally wounded.
 She died from her injuries a day later.

 There were no drugs or alcohol in the singer's system, according to reports.
 No criminal charges were brought against her, but she was hit with several civil lawsuits worth millions of dollars.
 In one countersuit, she claimed that another driver had caused the crash, however this didn't tally with an eyewitness report.
 Speaking to TMZ, the man who was behind Norwood in traffic at the time of the accident claimed that she admitted guilt there and then.
 "She got upset, talking about how it was all her fault," the witness said.

-"Being involved in something that tragic...
+"Being involved in something that tragic ...
 I couldn't believe it," Norwood told Oprah Winfrey in 2014.
 "I don't think that's something I could ever get over or ever truly understand, but that was one of the worst times in my life."
 The 11-time Grammy nominee used faith to help her cope in the aftermath of the accident.
 "I realized that God is real.
 Because ...
 I had no one else to turn to."

 Vince Neil

-Neil's reputation recovered, Motley Crue's popularity skyrocketed, and the band made it a point to come out publicly against driving while drunk.
+Neil's reputation recovered, Mötley Crüe's popularity skyrocketed, and the band made it a point to come out publicly against driving while drunk.
 Neil, however, has had other brushes with the law including additional arrests for DUI.

 Ray Lewis

 Retired NFL star Ray Lewis remains the only person convicted in relation to the deaths in January 2000 of two men killed during a fight outside of an Atlanta nightclub.
 Originally charged with two counts of murder, Lewis copped a plea bargain for obstruction of justice for his role in the knifing deaths of Richard Lollar and Jacinth Baker.
-In exchange for testifying against two of his friends also involved in the fight, Lewis received one year of probation, The Baltimore Sun reported.
+In exchange for testifying against two of his friends also involved in the fight, Lewis received one year of probation.
 The NFL fined Lewis $250,000, but he was not suspended from any Baltimore Ravens games.
 His friends Joseph Sweeting and Reginald Oakley, saying they acted in self-defense, were found not guilty.

 Lewis maintains he was only trying to break up a fight, though he admitted to lying to police and making false statements about the incident after he fled the scene.
 Witness testimony at the trial said Lewis told other passengers in a getaway limo to "keep their mouths shut," according to USA Today.